studgent/docs/release_report_oomo/330_functionalrequirementsforsystem.md

 > The app stores you last GPS coordinates.
 This is to provide augmented reality when the device doesn’t have a valid GPS signal.

-This is currently not implemented, as noted above, we disable augmented reality if there is no GPS signal.
+The app currently stores the last known GPS location if there is no signal, but this is not yet linked to the augmented reality.
+It is however working for the other parts of the app that use GPS.

 > The points of interest of the last 5 times you used augmented reality, will be stored locally on your device.
 This is to reduce the internet traffic.
 These points of interest will have a maximum life-cycle of 10 days.

-We do cache the points of interest for many different purposes, like the list and map overview, but nothing as fancy as keeping the last 5 times and a 10 day life-cycle.
+We cache all the points of interest and events with their detailed information for many different purposes, like the list and map overview, with a life-cycle of 1 day.
+That life-cycle duration can be tweaked in a XML file.
+If there are new items added, only those new items are fetched from the back-end, and not the entire list of data.
+This is to further reduce internet usage.

 > For certain challenges, where the trophy points are dependent of the duration, the app will store data like duration.